 For aquatic plants, newly planted areas are monitored monthly to evaluate success rate.
-All planting and removal areas are monitored via quadcopter and/or visual observation by snorkelers and scuba divers.
-Both planting and removal efforts are mapped and quantified via GIS techniques.
+All planted areas are weeded (non-native species removed) and replanted as needed to stabilize the substrate.
+Aquatic vegetation in work sites is mapped using geo-referenced imagery collected using a quadcopter in conjunction with Trimble GPS units prior to and post non-native vegetation removal and native planting to assess changes in the vegetation community through time.
 Work sites are separated into reaches to assess changes among and within reaches of the San Marcos River and to identify presence of non-native vegetation and also to assess the expansion of native vegetation.